NREL-Sienna/PowerAnalytics.jl/docs/src/tutorials/PA_workflow_tutorial.md

 We document the above here for completeness, since those will directly define the structure of the optimization problem and consequently its auxiliary variables, expressions, parameters and variables for which realized result values are available.

-The script that was used to configure and execute the simulation scenarios referenced above can be found [here](https://github.com/NREL-Sienna/PowerAnalytics.jl/blob/al/tutorial/docs/src/tutorials/_run_scenarios_RTS_Tutorial.jl) # TODO: update path
+The script that was used to configure and execute the simulation scenarios referenced above can be found [here](https://github.com/NREL-Sienna/PowerAnalytics.jl/tree/main/docs/src/tutorials/_run_scenarios_RTS_Tutorial.jl)

 ## Loading Simulation Scenario Results